deref/graphql-go/internal/shurcool/README.md

 [github.com/deref/graphql-go/encoding](https://github.com/deref/graphql-go/tree/main/encoding)
 package for the public interface.

-One critical change is that wrapper types are no longer required for representing GraphQL's `String`, `Boolean`, `Float`, and `Int` types.
+One critical change is improved scalar support.
+In particular, custom wrapper types are no longer required for representing GraphQL's `String`, `Boolean`, `Float`, and `Int` types.
 You can use corresponding Go types directly, provided they can represent the same range of values.
 That is, any integer type that fits in a 64-bit float can be used.
 The machine-specific `int` type may be truncated.
 Similar goes for floating point values.
+Other custom scalar types support both encoding and decoding by implementing Go's standard json.Marshaler and json.Unmarshaler interfaces.

 ### Simple Query